Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Conversely, cultivating a healthy microbiome supports overall health by allowing everything to function optimally.

-For example, if your skin is getting the vitamin B and nutrients it needs, it will stop breaking out and start glowing.
-Bone health can improve because your body is suddenly able to metabolize more of the calcium you’re eating.
+For example, if your skin is getting the vitamin B and nutrients it needs, it might stop breaking out and start glowing.
+Bone health can be supported because your body is suddenly able to metabolize more of the calcium you’re eating.
 Even heart health appears to be influenced by gut microbiotica.
-(20) The microbiome has even been shown to play a role in promoting healthy cholesterol levels.
+(20) The microbiome has even been shown to play a role in supporting healthy cholesterol levels.
 (21)

 Have you ever gotten sick to your stomach at the thought of having to do something unpleasant?
 How about nervous butterflies?